-The feedback from the Legal Cheek Trainee and Junior Lawyer Survey 2018-19 is encouraging, with the firm improving significantly on its scores last year to achieve a sweep of As and an A* for tech savvy — a key element of its new combined identity.
-Notably, the wide variations between the legacy firms are becoming less of a thing as more of the firm embraces its new collective identify – although the legacy CMS and Nabarro partners still dress much more smartly than their former Olswang counterparts, we are told!
+The feedback from this year’s Legal Cheek Trainee and Junior Lawyer Survey is encouraging, with the firm consolidating on its improved scores last year to achieve strong grades again, including for tech savvy — a key element of its new combined identity.
+Notably, the wide variations between the legacy firms are becoming less of a thing as more of the firm embraces its new collective identity — although the legacy CMS and Nabarro partners still dress much more smartly than their former Olswang counterparts, we are told!

-On the financial side, overall turnover is up to £518 million, a £29 million increase on the combined results of Cameron McKenna, Nabarro and Olswang in their final year as separate entities.
-CMS has not disclosed a profit per equity figure this year, but has indicated that wider profitability is up around 20%.
-Newly qualified solicitor pay was raised this year to £70,000.
+On the financial side, overall turnover is up to £546 million, a 5% increase on the previous year.
+CMS has again not disclosed a profit per equity partner (PEP) figure this year.

 Training is “excellent and hands-on”, with “legacy Olswang IP certainly living up to its reputation”, and Nabarro property seats and CMS corporate seats also highly-rated.
 The work is extremely varied, and reflects the firm’s strengths across areas as diverse as oil & gas, media and finance. “[There is a] huge range of work including some menial tasks, but overall fairly stimulating,” one rookie tells us.